NYFVC Stoney Memorial Screening presents William Greaves’ STILL A BROTHER, with special guest Louise Greaves

 Dorothy and Lewis B. Cullman Center

-In addition to his career as a legendary filmmaker and beloved film professor, George Stoney (1916-2012), the much beloved filmmaker, educator, and longtime NYFVC board member and former President.
-For decades, George was a cherished NYFVC past President and board member who, among many other achievements, played a key role in democratizing the media with the creation of public access television.
+For the past 5 years, the NYFVC has presented a screening in honor of George Stoney (1916-2012), the much beloved filmmaker, educator, and longtime NYFVC board member and former President.
+For decades, George was a cherished and tireless supporter of the NYFVC who, among his own achievements as filmmaker, played a key role in democratizing the media with the creation of public access television.
 George never failed to inspire with his sense of mission, hospitality, his determination to use cinema to give voice to those outside of power, his willingness to travel -- even up to age 96 ––to explore experimental, documentary and narrative cinema, and his strong commitment to his community.
 The series seeks to continue to keep alive his spirit in cinema and works by his contemporaries.